Solid Waste Management: Definition, Methods, Importance, Types, Sources

 Frequently Asked Questions (FAQs)

-1. What do you mean by solid waste?
+1. What is solid waste?

 The broad spectrum of refuse materials resulting from human and animal activities that become discarded as unwanted and useless.
 It shall include household, commercial, industrial, and biomedical waste.